Trilldog13/recruiter-screen-explained/README.md

 It’s a short, honest guide to what typically happens on a first-stage screening call, with a solid tech recruiter; why certain questions are asked, and how to make the conversation as efficient and painless as possible — for you.

-This is about transparency, respect for your time, and helping you decide quickly whether to continue.
+This is about transparency, respect for your time, and helping you decide quickly whether to continue 🔆

+⬇️

 ## Why This Repo Exists